Metadata conflicts and their impact on DataCite metadata completeness in disciplinary research data repositories: Background

 \subsection{Research data infrastructures and standardization}

-Research data repositories are a form of information infrastructure, one that is specialized on storing and disseminating research data \parencite{boyd_understanding_2021}.
-Like other infrastructures, their operation is closely connected to standardization - they are “[…] basic systems and services that are reliable, standardized, and widely accessible [...]” \parencite[8]{edwards_vast_2013}.
-Infrastructures are, among other properties, characterized by "embodiments of standards" \parencite[113]{star_steps_1996}.
+Research data repositories are information infrastructures specialized on storing and disseminating research data \parencite{boyd_understanding_2021}.
+Like other infrastructures, their operation is closely connected to standardization - they are “basic systems and services that are reliable, standardized, and widely accessible” \parencite[8]{edwards_vast_2013}.
+Infrastructures are "embodiments of standards" \parencite[113]{star_steps_1996}.
 They implement standards in order to connect to other infrastructures, tools and services; to make things work together, even across distances.
-This allows networks to form between individual, heterogenous infrastructures \parencite{edwards_vast_2013}. \\ Facilitated by standardization, information infrastructures supporting research data form a network that comprises diverse components, for example research data repositories with different scopes and missions \parencite{baker_data_2009,borgman_big_2016}.
-Other components are DOI registration agencies that assign persistent identifiers, receive and store metadata from registrants, and provide output metadata for service users \parencite{brase_approach_2009,doi_foundation_doi_2023,gould_cultivating_2025}. \\ Based on an ISO/IEC standard \parencite{international_organization_for_standardization_isoiec_2004}, Pomerantz and Griffey define a standard as “[...] a document, established by consensus and approved by a recognized body, that provides, for common and repeated use, rules, guidelines, or characteristics for activities or their results, aimed at the achievement of the optimum degree of order in a given context.” \parencite[26]{pomerantz_standards_2025} An important area of application for standards in the context of research data are metadata - creating metadata is an example for \emph{embodiment of standards} \parencite{boyd_understanding_2021,wofford_valuing_2025}.
+This allows networks to form between individual infrastructures \parencite{edwards_vast_2013}. \\ Facilitated by standardization, information infrastructures supporting research data form a network that comprises diverse components, for example research data repositories with different scopes and missions \parencite{baker_data_2009,borgman_big_2016}.
+Other components are DOI registration agencies that assign persistent identifiers, receive and store metadata from registrants, and provide output metadata for service users \parencite{brase_approach_2009,doi_foundation_doi_2023,gould_cultivating_2025}. \\ Based on an ISO/IEC standard \parencite{international_organization_for_standardization_isoiec_2004}, Pomerantz and Griffey define a standard as “a document, established by consensus and approved by a recognized body, that provides, for common and repeated use, rules, guidelines, or characteristics for activities or their results, aimed at the achievement of the optimum degree of order in a given context.” \parencite[26]{pomerantz_standards_2025} An important area of application for standards in the context of research data are metadata schemas.
+Metadata schemas support specific functions and define rules for the structure and syntax of descriptions \parencite{greenberg_understanding_2005}.
+Creating metadata therefore is an example for the \emph{embodiment of standards}\parencite{boyd_understanding_2021,wofford_valuing_2025}.